 Once the slab is laid, a drainer will come and install the sewer lines.
 This ensures all the pipes that were previously laid down in the slab can be connected up to the sewer and any excess sand from the drains and footings can be removed from the site.

-Your bricks are delivered onto site and stage 1 of your home is now complete.
+Your bricks are delivered onto site and the first stage of building a house is complete.
 The foundations for your home are ready and the construction of your walls can commence.